Cascade Size Distributions: Why They Matter and How to Compute Them Efficiently: Introduction

-As diverse as spreading phenomena are the related optimization objectives.
-The insight that the average cascade size is a submodular influence function \cite{Kempe2003} has inspired many efforts to maximize this quantity by nearly optimal seed size selection \cite{pmlr-v32-du14,resourcesBP} or network adjustments \cite{NipsIM}.
-This has great applications, e.g., in marketing \cite{Morris2000Contagion,Goldenberg2001,Domingos:2001:MNV:502512.502525}.
-An alternative goal can be to balance information to avoid filter bubbles \cite{infoBalance} or overexposure \cite{mitigatingOverexposures}.
-Other works are more concerned with destructive aspects of cascades and their mitigation to avoid epidemic spreading \cite{limitSpreadMisinformation,resourcesBP}.
-Then, the (not always explicit) objective is to minimize cascades or to create boundary conditions that keep them small.
-Such analyses are usually based on average cascade sizes and/or sampling from the cascade model.
-To compute the average cascade size, faster alternatives to sampling are provided by local tree approximations \cite{NewmanSIR} for large random networks or belief propagation for smaller sparse networks \cite{BPthresholds,resourcesBP,TDAcascades}.
-Yet, as recently shown \cite{BurkholzFinite,TDAcascades}, cascade size distributions can be broad and multi-modal so that the average does not provide a relevant summary statistic.
-Examples are provided in Fig.~\ref{fig:NumTheo}.
-The full probability distribution provides much richer information about a network structure.
-Usually, the extreme events are of highest interest to judge the robustness of a system or to find optima \cite{Battiston10031,Embrechts,portfolio}.
+Yet, as recently shown \cite{predictCascades,BurkholzFinite,TDAcascades}, average cascade sizes do not provide relevant summary statistics in cases when the underlying cascade size distributions are broad, multi-modal, and support extreme events.
+Examples are provided in Fig.~\ref{aig:NumTheo}.
+In every case, the full probability distribution provides much richer information about a network structure.
+It is also necessary for defining the likelihood of observed cascades and related model estimation.
+In addition, it allows to estimate the risk of extreme events.
+Usually, those events are of highest interest to judge the robustness of a system or to find optima \cite{Battiston10031,Embrechts,portfolio}.
 For instance, \cite{portfolio} maximizes the expected shortfall of the final cascade size with respect to a portfolio of seeds by sampling from an ICM.
 Often, very large or small cascades occur only with small probabilities.
 This makes the optimization of tails harder, in particular, by sampling and demands alternatives.
-For a given simple ICM with uniform infection probability $p$ (or a threshold model) and a locally tree-like network, the final cascade size distribution can be computed by message passing \cite{TDAcascades}.
-Our approach is inspired, even though the math is different and our algorithms are more efficient, as they need only a single Fourier Transformation.
-Furthermore, we capture general ICMs with heterogeneous weights and provide activation probabilities of nodes conditional on the final cascade size.
-In addition, we employ our algorithms to influence maximization and variants based on the full cascade size distribution.
+For a given simple ICM with uniform infection probability $p_i = p$ or threshold model and a locally tree-like network, the final cascade size distribution can be computed by message passing \cite{TDAcascades} in O($N^2 \log(N)$).
+Our approach is inspired, even though the math is different and our algorithms are more efficient (O($N^2$)).
+Furthermore, we can capture general ICMs with heterogeneous weights and initial activation probabilities, while \cite{TDAcascades} is restricted to the uniform case $p_i = w_{ij} = p$.
+In addition, we provide activation probabilities of nodes conditional on the final cascade size.